-The "level", which must be in range, may be any valid POWER BASIC expression whose integer portion is used and whose value is masked to the least significant 4 bits.

-The line number specifies the entry point for the interrupt servicing routine.
+The TRAP statement is used to define the entry point of the interrupt subroutine for a given interrupt level.
+The "level" may be any valid POWER BASIC expression whose integer portion is used and whose value is masked to the least significant 4 bits.
+The "line number" specifies the entry point for the interrupt servicing routine.